itz-me-zappex/flux/README.md

   - Anything else that unmentioned here.

 ### Configuration example
-Tip: Use `--focus` or `--pick` option to obtain info about process in usable for configuration way from focused window or by picking window respectively.

 #### Long examples
 ```ini
 ; Freeze singleplayer game on unfocus and disable/enable compositor on unfocus and focus respectively